St. Bakhita Gives Orphans a Home and a Future

 “It’s so important…for someone like me who has no family”

 Moses came to St. Bakhita Orphanage in Western Equatoria, South Sudan, after his parents were shot and killed in a violent attack on their village.
 He and his brothers ran to escape.
-When they dared to return, they discovered the devastating outcome.
-His parents were gone.
+When they dared to return, they discovered the devastating outcome – his parents were gone.
 Their home was burned down.
 All of a sudden Moses’ life was changed forever.

+Sister Bianca Bii turns no one away at St. Bakhita Orphanage.
+Someone brought Moses to St. Bakhita.
+At the orphanage he has shelter, food, clean water, medical care, and the chance to go to school.
+Across Sudan and South Sudan there are astonishing numbers of orphans who were not fortunate enough to find refuge – weary children drifting aimlessly about.
 They roam in search of food, their tiny outstretched hands silently asking strangers for a scrap of bread.
 But they are largely ignored.
-At night they look for sheltered places to curl up, where they hope they’ll stay safe from the wild predators that come out after dark.
+At night they look for sheltered places to curl up, where they hope they’ll stay safe from wild predators that prowl after dark.
+Abandoned children are a common sight here, blending into the background of the landscape and largely forgotten.

 The current orphan crisis in Sudan and South Sudan is reaching staggering numbers.
 Sudan’s brutal civil war – with the displaced now reaching 11 million people – is creating more orphans and abandoned children.
 Half the displaced population are women, and a quarter of this immense figure is believed to be children – putting the number of children in crisis in the millions.

+Some of these displaced children languish in Sudanese refugee camps.
+Some flee across the border into South Sudan.
+But famine is prevalent in both countries, and without help these children have little chance of surviving, despite how they try.
 There are no social programs to help them, no government mandates to protect them.
 Left on their own they will die from starvation, sickness, or gruesome attacks by wild animals.
 They’re at risk of kidnapping into trafficking, slavery, or forced conscription by violent militias.

 Sudan Relief Fund doesn’t believe it’s tolerable for any child to be abandoned or left alone to die.
 Together with our donor community, we’re striving to give orphaned children a new life and hope for their future.